-Learning about the business of practicing law
+- Learning about the business of practicing law

-Helping assess strengths and weaknesses
+- Receiving help assessing strengths and weaknesses

-Develop skills for success
+- Developing skills for success

-Assisting with long-range career plan
+- Obtaining assistance with long-range career planning

 What to Look For in a Mentoring Relationship

 Mentors and mentees should have a good feel after a few meetings as to whether the rapport is right for a mentoring relationship.
 Both mentors and mentees should hold respect for each other and bring trustworthiness and the ability to keep confidences to the mentoring relationship.
 Look for similar qualities in a mentor and mentee, as well as a sense of humor, good listening skills, a high comfort level in giving and receiving feedback, and the ability to discuss a wide range of issues.
-The mentorship is especially productive when the mentor believes he or she can learn from you, and the relationship is a two-way street.
+The mentorship is especially productive when the mentor believes he or she can learn from a mentee, and the relationship is a two-way street.